TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 102/Psalms 102.2.md

 ---

-Hide not thy face from me in the day of my distress: Incline thine ear unto me; In the day when I call answer me speedily.
+Don't hide your face from me in the day of my distress.
+Turn your ear to me.
+Answer me quickly in the day when I call.